A rural theaters digital-conversion assistance initiative of Downtown Colorado, Inc.

 Working to save small movie theaters in rural Colorado as they face the economic burden of an industry-mandated conversion to digital projection

-As the film industry is making a full transition from print film to digital projection by the end of the year, movie theaters are forced to come up with the cost of conversion or risk shutting their doors.
+As the film industry has made a full transition from print film to digital projection in the past couple of years and 35mm film is quickly becoming obsolete, movie theaters across the nation have been forced to come up with the cost of conversion or risk shutting their doors.
 This places a significant financial burden for small,

 independent theaters that need expensive upgrades.